-Walker is entitled to a writ of habeas corpus (Rule 91)
+B. Nelson is entitled to a writ of habeas corpus (Rule 91.06)

-Even if this Court decides that Walker is not entitled to proceed under either Rule 29.12(b) or 29.07(d), Judge Fincham was authorized to grant relief to

-Walker on his claim under a writ of habeas corpus (Rule 91); in fact, this Court also could grant relief to Walker and issue a writ of habeas corpus.
+When Nelson filed his motion in the sentencing court, he was entitled to file the motion that he did and rely upon cases such as Morris and Ferrier that had held that a sentence that is contrary to law cannot constitute a final judgment, and thus it can be corrected at any time.
+But if this Court decides that Nelson was not entitled to proceed under Rule 29.12(b), and that those prior cases should be overruled, Judge Van Amburg was authorized to grant relief to Nelson on his claim under a writ of habeas corpus (Rule 91.06); in fact, this Court also could grant relief to Nelson and issue a writ of habeas corpus.